sophielansweeper/embedded-workflow-builder-docs/docs/connectors/box.md

 ### Box OAuth 2.0 Connection

 Box OAuth 2.0 Connection

+This component authenticates with Box using OAuth 2.0.
+You will need to create a Box OAuth 2.0 app in order to authorize your integration to access your customers' Box accounts.

+You can follow along with Box's OAuth 2.0 setup documentation [here](https://developer.box.com/guides/authentication/oauth2/oauth2-setup/).
+Note:

+- Be sure to select **User Authentication (OAuth 2.0)** when creating a **Custom App**
+- Take note of your **Client ID** and **Client Secret** - you'll enter those in a moment
+- Under **OAuth 2.0 Redirect URI**, enter `https://oauth2.%WHITE_LABEL_BASE_URL%/callback`
+- Under **Application Scopes**, select **Write all files and folders stored in Box**
+- Leave **CORS Domains** blank

+When you add a Box step to an integration, a Box OAuth 2.0 connection will be created for you.
+Enter the **Client ID** and **Client Secret** that you noted earlier.
+You can leave **Scopes** blank to use the **Application Scopes** that you set up previously.
+Or, you can pare down scopes as desired (reference Box's [scopes documentation](https://developer.box.com/guides/api-calls/permissions-and-errors/scopes/)).

 This connection uses OAuth 2.0, a common authentication mechanism for integrations.
 Read about how OAuth 2.0 works [here](../oauth2.md).